maxmind/minfraud-api-ruby/README.md

 channel is used to improve the accuracy of their fraud detection algorithms.

-To use the Report Transactions API, create a `Minfraud::Components::Report::Transaction` object.
+To use the Report Transaction API, create a `Minfraud::Components::Report::Transaction` object.
 An IP address and a valid tag are required arguments for this API.
 Additional parameters may be set, as shown below.